 The key to fluffy and moist cake is mixing gently.
 If you mix the batter vigorously with a whisk, gluten will form too much in the batter and it can make the cake tough and rubbery.
 If you are using a stand mixer, use a paddle attachment rather than a ballon one.
 If you are mixing by hand, use a large wooden spoon or silicone spatula.

-How to store the cake
+How to store

 Q and A